 Sperm Collection: Day of Egg Retrieval

-PGD: 3 Days After Retrieval> If Indicated: PGD (testing for genetic conditions and/or gender determination) is done when the embryo is at the 8 cell stage, typically 3 days following fertilization.
-Results returned within 24 – 48 hours.
+If Indicated, preimplantation genetic testing (testing for chromosomal status, genetic conditions, and/or gender determination) is done when the embryo is at the blastocyst stage, typically 5-6 days following fertilization.

 Embryo Transfer & Luteal Phase Support